COLIN STEWART ROBERTSON

 · The final stage is therefore nearer to the Workplace Mediation model aiming to reach a similarly drafted agreement/contract, with copies for each party.

-· Subject to the parties availability and competence with the technology then the case could be held Online by Zoom, but again Community/Neighbour disputes often contain the element of fear of meeting the other party face to face.
+· Subject to the parties availability and competence with the technology then the case could be held online by Zoom, but again Community/Neighbour disputes often contain the element of fear of meeting the other party face to face.
 The aim of the mediation is to break this cycle allowing the two (or more) to find a way of communicating amicably, after the mediation.
-Subject to current Governmental guidelines/regulations, a f2f meeting can be arranged, if required.
+However, a f2f meeting can be arranged, if required.

-· The Shorter Mediation (non-monetary/neighbour disputes) is a simpler, truncated and less formal version of the Community model with initial Mediator contact with the parties only by telephone followed by a joint meeting held Online by Zoom.
+· The Shorter Mediation Model (non-monetary disputes) is a simpler, truncated and less formal version of the Community model with initial Mediator contact with the parties only by telephone followed by a joint meeting held online by Zoom.
 This is a particularly cost effective remedy for small non-monetary disputes that would previously have been uneconomic to pursue.
 It is strongly recommended that you make contact to obtain a fee quotation for this much improved service.
 Again, this may not be appropriate where a fear of meeting or speaking to the other party is part of the problem.
 The target for the meeting is a resolution/agreement in around an hour.
-It should be noted that both the Community/Neighbour and the Shorter Mediation model could be limited in their application and some issues will not be suitable for Mediation.
-A f2f application of the Shorter Mediation is not available.
-Further guidance about this can be obtained by contacting the number/e-mail address below.
+It should be noted that both the Community/Relationship/Neighbour and the Shorter Mediation Model could be limited in their application and some issues will not be suitable for Mediation.
+A f2f application of the Shorter Mediation Model is not available.
+Further guidance about this can be obtained by contacting the e-mail address below.

 · Mediation is a voluntary procedure and agreement can only be achieved if all parties participate enthusiastically, but cannot be guaranteed.